BarTzipori/Hack_2025_POC/README.md

 # Limitations:

-As it stands, I manually impented three claims.
-This should be changed to a dynamic system that gets the same input from our truth checking pipeline.
+As it stands, I MANUALLY impented three claims, just as a way of demonstrating it (the input for the plugin is timestamp, and claim text).
+This should be changed to a dynamic system that gets the same input (timestamp, and textual information) from our truth checking pipeline.
-This will be the main addition to this plugin.
+This will be the main addition to this plugin going forward.
 ![הדגמת פלאג אין](https://github.com/user-attachments/assets/d14b65ca-16a2-43a6-aff8-a7527faf6187)